atero18/c3t/README.md

                                  d = "euclidean", m = 5.0, M = 40.0,
                                  regionalisation = regInfaisable,
                                  verbose = TRUE)
-#> → Transfert des éléments un à un
+#> → Transfert of elements one-by-one
-#> ✔ Partition totalement résolue
+#> ✔ fully resolved partition
 ```

-This function aims to transform an infeasible solution into a feasible
+This function aims to transform an unfeasible solution into a feasible
 one while respecting constraints.

-## Conclusion
+## ✅ Conclusion

 The `c3t` package offers a variety of tools for regionalization and
 clustering with constraints.
 Explore the documentation and experiment